patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Status/Status.md

 beta: true
 sourceLink: https://github.com/patternfly/react-component-groups/blob/main/packages/module/patternfly-docs/content/extensions/component-groups/examples/Status/Status.md
 ---

 import { BanIcon, CheckCircleIcon, ExclamationCircleIcon, ExclamationTriangleIcon } from '@patternfly/react-icons/';
 import { Status, StatusVariant, IconStatus } from '@patternfly/react-component-groups/dist/dynamic/Status';
+import { FunctionComponent } from 'react';

 The **status** component's purpose is to display status with icon and text to the user.

 ### Basic status

 Status component consinsts of an icon configured using `icon` and a message, specified with `label`.

 ```js file="./StatusExample.tsx"